 The spectrogram describes the distribution of power over the frequency components of the EEG data.
 The power spectral density is calculated for each channel using Gabor wavelets.

-The x-axis represents time and the logarithmic y-axis the frequency.
+The x-axis represents time and the logarithmic y-axis represents the frequency.
 The value of the power spectral density is show as a heat map.
 At a particular frequency and time, cooler colors, as blue and green, show lower power and warmer colors, as yellow, orange and red, show higher power.
-There are two traces, one for channel D-C and one for channel C-P.
+For each channel of the montage a trace is shown.